 The Icom IC-910H was Icom’s flagship Transceiver for Satellite work before the IC-9100 was released.
 It’s a very nice satellite radio!
 Dave, K1DLM, graciously lent us his IC-910H for use in our backup station.

 We already have a Green Heron Az/El Rotator controller setup for the Yaesu Rotator system on the 2.0 Antenna Tower, and we will be reusing it for the 2.1 station.

 We are also planning to build a second Raspberry Pi Rotator Interface for it.

-M2 Antenna Systems recently added a new 2M polarity switch, the PS-2MCP8A, designed for use with the 2M antenna in their LEO Pack which we are using in our 2.0 Antenna System.
-We will be installing this relay as well as a PS-70CM polarity switch relay for the LEO pack’s 70cm antenna as part of the 2.1 Antena System upgrade.
+M2 Antenna Systems recently added a new 2M polarity switch, the PS-2MCP8A, designed for use with the 2M antenna in their LEO Pack, which we use in our 2.0 Antenna System.
+We will install this relay and a PS-70CM polarity switch relay for the LEO pack’s 70cm antenna as part of the 2.1 Antena System upgrade.

 We will add another DXEngineering EC-4 BCD Control Console to control the polarity switching relays on the upgraded antennas.

 The final new component in our 2.0 to 2.1 upgrade is the addition of a 200W RM ITALY LA 250 power amplifier.
 We have opted for the version of this amplifier with the cooling fans.
 The unit is very well made, and we are anxious to see how it performs on the air.